- Basirah the Basketballer says Insha'Allah by Hafsah Dabiri (more links)

 Ruqaya's Bookshelf's ordering and fulfillment process worked well.
 The production value in terms of binding, paper, copyediting, illustrations, colors and cover finish are good.
 Many of the texts use British orthography, so be prepared to help your young readers with that.

 My two favorite stories were Basirah the Basketballer Says Insha'Allah and Zaid and the Gigantic Cloud.
-In Basirah, Hafsah Dabiri's story shows how a child might develop a faulty understanding of an religious concept and then learn from her parents a more correct understanding.
+In Basirah, Hafsah Dabiri's story shows how a child might develop a faulty understanding of a religious concept and then learn from her parents a more correct understanding.
 In Zaid, Helal Musleh and the illustrator compel the readers to interpret a metaphor to understand the moral lesson of the story.
 I prefer that over the more frequent "club the reader over the head with the moral lesson."

 Seventeen years ago, I'd written Criteria for Evaluating Muslim Children's Media.
 While I've written many things over the years which I now regard as cringeworthy, for the most part I thought this one was on point and reflected the state of Muslim children's media at the time.